Our partners

 Frequently asked questions

-The LzE is open to all children - regardless of their parents‘ religion, ethnic origin, worldview and income.
-After the trial days and detailed information sessions with the parents, an individual admission interview takes place for each child at the LzE.
+The ILS is open to all children - regardless of religion, ethnic origin, worldview and parents' income.
+After trial days and detailed informational parent meetings, an individual admission interview takes place at ILS for each child.
+Students can also be admitted as lateral entrants into higher grades.

 Are there fixed entry dates?

-The LzE can accept new students at any time, including during the current school year.
+ILS can admit new students at any time, i.e. also during the ongoing school year.

-From the first school year onwards, LzE students learn three foreign languages.
-Boys and girls knit, sew and tailor together in handicrafts and saw, hammer and file together in craft lessons.
-It is important to us that both the left and (and especially) the right hemisphere of the brain are used alternately and are linked through movements such as Brain Gym, dance or martial arts.
+ILS aims to develop intellectual, creative, artistic, practical, and social skills equally in children and youth.
+From the first school year onwards, ILS students learn three foreign languages.
+Boys and girls knit, sew, and tailor together in handicraft classes and saw, hammer, and file together in craft lessons.
+It is important to us that both the left and (especially) the right brain hemispheres are engaged alternately and connected through movements such as Brain Gym, dance, or martial arts.
+Starting from first grade, ILS students rehearse a self-written theater play and engage with a topic of their choice in both theory and practice through semester work.
+Gardening and forest visits are also fixed components of the curriculum.

 Are there trial opportunities?

-We have many requests for a place in the LzE.
-In principle, a sniff is possible at any time.
-Before the trial, we invite the parents to have a conversation.
-The LzE management introduces you to the LzE and answers your questions.
-The financing is then discussed and the trial is arranged.
+We have many requests for a place at the ILS.
+In principle, a taster is possible at any time.
+We invite parents to a meeting before the taster session.
+The ILS management introduces the ILS to them and answers their questions.
+We then discuss funding and arrange the taster session.

 Is there homework?

-Is it true that there are no grades in the LzE?
+Is it true that there are no grades in the ILS?

 Without grades and without sitting, are the children even motivated to learn?